What commuter is best for me?

 Honda Airblade (2016 - Current)

 These are everything the previous one was so an amazing bike but in the market command 8 - 10M more investment.
-With the same basic running gear I'm not sure its worth the extra spend but as time goes and with a new shape not too far away that will change.
-For sure there are some refinements, LED lights most notably.
+With the same basic running gear I'm not sure its worth the extra spend but as time goes and with a 150cc version not too far away, I'm sure that will change.
+There are some refinements, LED lights most notably.
 Otherwise though its cosmetics, lower k's and better condition that would justify the extra money.

 This is hands down my favourite scooter for smaller ladies.
 Hit the streets in Vietnam in 2011 and has taken a big chunk of the ladies market.
 Its an aircooled 110cc so light weight but still has plenty of punch.
 The cut away style makes it easy to get on and off and even wearing a short skirt or dress allows you to keep your dignity.
 Theres a hook for shopping bags and ample underseat space for a decent helmet and rain jacket.
 Lovely little bike.